quii/learn-ts-react-with-tests/redux.md

 Some explanation

-- We are using `createStore` from redux to create a store.
+- We are using `createStore` from Redux to create a store.
+The store has various methods for us to work with it.
-- With redux if you wish to change the state you send an "action" which will typically have a field of `type` to describe the type of the action and a payload of data.
+- With Redux if you wish to change the state you send an "action" which will typically have a field of `type` to describe the type of the action and a payload of data.
 - We then _dispatch_ the action to the store.
 - Finally we make an assertion on the store to see if the first (and only) manuscript in `getState` returns us what we sent in.